unaschneck/intaturalist-push-notifications/README.md

 # Username (example: EXAMPLE_USERNAME) and NTFY (example: EXAMPLE_NTFY) stored in secrets

 python notifications_for_user.py ${{ secrets.EXAMPLE_USERNAME }} ${{ secrets.EXAMPLE_NTFY }} ${{ env.LAST_CREATED_AT }}
 ```

 Github Action scheduled to retrieve recent observations on a [schedule during (day) UTC time](https://github.com/unaschneck/intaturalist-push-notifications/blob/3dd82fec933843d7758cf164732c0a8cbec6f633/.github/workflows/observation_reporter.yml)

-Currently scheduled to check for new observations every ten minutes during UTC North American Daytime.
+Currently scheduled to check for new observations every ten minutes during UTC North American Daytime ([16-23 UTC](https://crontab.guru/#*/10_16-23,0-2_*_*_*))

-Note: Github Actions do not always run exactly every ten minutes (depends on internal Github Runner), but the observations will be collected from when the last collection of observations were collected.

 ```
 */10 16-23,0-2 * * *
 ```

-Each observation since previous check is sent as an individual observation to the nfty topic
+Each observation since previous check is sent as an individual observation to the nfty topic that will be recieved by a phone/desktop as a custom alert

+Note: Github Actions do not always run exactly every ten minutes (depends on internal Github Runner), but the observations will be collected from when the last collection of observations were collected

 ## Development Environment